gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

     );
     ```

-##### pwm input control
+#### pwm input control

 reading a pwm signal is a bit trickier.
-bacause only advanced timers, general-purpose 2/3/4 can read pwm.
+because only advanced timers, general-purpose 2/3/4 can read pwm.
 to setup it up for tim3 you do the following steps:

 1. enable timer